mtlaney/puppet-pipeline-test/README.md

 ## Development server

 Mean stack will launch node on bin/www.
-To start localhost development run 'ng start' This will compile the Angular code and the API.
+To start localhost development run 'npm start' This will compile the Angular code and the API.
 Frontend will be accessible at localhost:3000, API will be visible at localhost:3000/api

 ## Build